MicrosoftDocs/CloudAppSecurityDocs/CloudAppSecurityDocs/cloud-discovery-anonymizer.md

 ---
-title: Anonymize user data in Cloud App Security
+title: Anonymize user data in Defender for Cloud Apps
 description: This article provides information about how to protect user privacy by anonymizing the usernames in your Cloud Discovery data. ms.date: 04/20/2020 ms.topic: how-to